The Productivity J-Curve: Why Your AI Pilot Looks Worst at Week 6

 The 39-Point Reversal

 Sixteen experienced developers.
-Two hundred and forty-six real tasks.
-Mature open-source repositories they had been contributing to for years.
-Cursor Pro, Claude 3.5 and 3.7 Sonnet — frontier models at the time of the study.
-Randomised between AI-allowed and AI-forbidden.
-Run February to June 2025.
+Two hundred and forty-six real tasks on mature open-source repos they'd contributed to for years.
+Cursor Pro, Claude 3.5 and 3.7 Sonnet.
+Randomised between AI-allowed and AI-forbidden, February to June 2025.
 Published 10 July as arXiv:2507.09089 by Becker, Rush, Barnes and Rein at METR.

 The headline finding is the cleanest sign reversal in the field: